Qarj/WebImblaze/MANUAL.md

     setcookie="MyCookieName: value_of_cookie"
 ```

-Seperate multiple cookies with a semicolon:
+Separate multiple cookies with a semicolon:
 ```
    setcookie="MyFirstCookie: cookie_value; MySecondCookie: another_value"
 ```

 Note that leading and trailing whitespace is removed.
-Cookie values cannot contain a colon or semicolin.
+Cookie values cannot contain a colon or semicolon.

 <br />